 Circle Line Liberty Cruise

 Youngsters will love the chance to see Lady Liberty in all her glory on this cruise that brings you within 100 feet of NYC’s leading lady.
-As the Circle Line Manhattan makes it’s way across the water, professional guides will sound off interesting facts about the statue, plus point out other landmarks including One World Trade Center, the World Financial Center and the Ellis Island Historic Immigration Center during the one-hour journey.
+As the Circle Line Manhattan makes its way across the water, professional guides will sound off interesting facts about the statue, plus point out other landmarks including One World Trade Center, the World Financial Center and the Ellis Island Historic Immigration Center during the one-hour journey.
 With comfy seating, food and drink available for purchase, plus onboard restrooms, it’s easy to keep little ones happy.
-Liberty Cruises depart at 10am, 2:30pm, 4:30pm daily.
-Pier 83 (circleline42.com). $29, children ages 3–12 20, under 3 free (ask box office for infant ticket).
-Use promo code CL1945 for up to 4 adult tickets.
+Pier 83 (circleline42.com). $30, children ages 3–12 $25, under 3 free (ask box office for infant ticket).

 City Sightseeing Daytime Cruise